Salomon S-Lab XA Alpine Review Facts

 , and at 11.8 ounces/334 grams, the XA Alpine could be considered a relatively lightweight trail shoe.
 There are lighter shoes out there on the market, but with a tenacious outsole and solid upper construction, would you trade weight for ability when depending on your shoe in a clutch moment on challenging terrain?

-For a water-resistant high-top trail shoes with ankle lock and a zipper closure, the XA Alpine has surprising breathability.
+For water-resistant high-top trail shoes with an ankle lock and a zipper closure, the XA Alpine has surprising breathability.
 Although it’s water-resistant it’s not airtight, which allows for some ventilation to keep the foot cool.
 However, trail shoes

 are built to keep the foot protected from rain and snow so the XA Alpine, like many trail shoes, don’t feature the same amount of breathability as a running shoe.

 Although a mountain running shoe, the XA Alpine fits and feels more like a regular running shoe.
 With a flexible upper and snug after zip-up, runners will appreciate its glove-like fit and sturdy outsole.
 The diagonal zipper keeps the shoe tight to the fit, and there is a velcro cinch at the top that closes the gaiter up.
 Although some may notice the chassis midsole and firm outsole has a stiffer feel than regular trainers, keep in mind that this stiffness is important when it comes to performance on a mountain or other harsh terrain.
-Besides this, those used to trail shoes will find the XA Alpine a surprisingly comfortable shoes that feels more like a regular running shoe in many ways.
+Besides this, those used to trail shoes will find the XA Alpine surprisingly comfortable shoes that feels more like a regular running shoe in many ways.

 The XA Alpine was built for performance and functionality, and in those metrics it’s aces.
 The style of these shoes, however, may leave a little to be desired.
 It’s a no-frills approach to the aesthetic, as the nearly all-black exterior is only highlighted by a light blue slash that runs from the heel down to the forefoot.
 Yes, the XA Alpine may have all the style of a pair of galoshes, but what do looks have to do with how well they perform when you’re scrambling up the side of a mountain or descending down a steep, rocky incline?